Please Choose a Park:

 Hiking, Fishing and Special Events

-Anglers can fish for small mouth bass, bluegill, and crappie in Brandywine Creek and for trout in Wilsons Run.
+Anglers can fish for small mouth bass, bluegill, and crappie in Brandywine Creek, and for trout in Wilsons Run.
 (A fishing license and trout stamp are required -- learn where to get them.)
-Canoeing and tubing are popular ways to experience the Brandywine, too.
+Canoeing and tubing are also popular ways to experience the Brandywine.
 Canoeing is offered through the park's interpretive programs; please check our program pages or call (302) 655-5740 for a schedule.